Number of turbines installed: 1,501

 Artificial island plans and a cable to Norway testify to offshore dynamic

 The ambitions to maximise the German North Sea wind’s utility do not end in Germany.
-Transmission grid operator TenneT, which, like competitor 50Hertz in the Baltic, is responsible for providing the link to the mainland in the North Sea, is also building a cable that will run some 620 kilometres from German waters to Norway.
+Transmission grid operator TenneT, which is responsible for providing the link to the mainland in the North Sea, has planned a power cable that will run some 620 kilometres from German waters to Norway.
 The so-called “NordLink” cable, which started operation in 2021 with a capacity of 1.4 GW, helps to fill Norway's hydropower stations using excess German offshore wind power, thereby increasing supply security and price stability in both countries.
 It is scheduled to start operation in 2020.

 Each offshore wind farm has its own substation that bundles the output of all turbines and converts the power produced to a different voltage level.
-Most German offshore wind farms are built quite far from shore compared to projects in other countries to keep them out of sight from coastal dwellers.
-New installations are built an average distance of 74 kilometres from the coast and at a depth of 33 metres, according to the BWE.
+Most German offshore wind farms are built quite far away from the shore compared to projects in other countries to keep them out of sight from coastal dwellers.
+New installations are built at an average distance of 74 kilometres from the coast and at a depth of 33 metres, according to the BWE.
 The generated power is therefore usually converted into direct current on the spot in order to minimise transmission loss before it is transmitted to the nearest node on land.

 Cost drops follow change to support scheme

-The wind farms’ distance from the shore and the harsh conditions at sea, where heavy waves and salty water require special equipment training for deployed personnel and the used materials to be particularly resilient, in the past have been a major deterrent for investors.
+The wind farms’ distance from the shore and the harsh conditions at sea, where heavy waves and salty water require special equipment training for deployed personnel and the used materials to be extremely resilient, in the past have been a major deterrent for investors.
 But the constantly high yields and the prospect of steep learning curves as well as associated cost drops have triggered renewed interest in offshore wind power.